wilbowma/mttex/README.md

 format multi-language meta-theory.

 ### Generating a Language
+This package provides a single combinator for generating all the macros for type-setting meta-variables, types, and expressions.
+While this is probably the macro you want to use, you will need to understand the macros it composes to understand the macros it generates.
+They are explained below.
 ```latex
 % \newlanguage generates macros for formatting meta-variables, types,
 % and expressions of a language.